Assembly of Warriors, the Āśvamedha, source: Harvard Art Museum, www.theindiaforum.in, access date: Jan.31, 2023

 Bas relief of Droṇa, Picture from the southwest corner pavilion, Angkor Wat, Siem Reap, Cambodia, taken on October 16, 2017.

-Picture showing 3 important people of the Kauravas: Duryodhana (center), Duḥśāsana (left) and Vikarṇa (right), source: en.wikipedia.org, access date: October 30, 2023.
+This is a picture showing three important people of the Kauravas: Duryodhana (center), Duḥśāsana (left), and Vikarṇa (right).
+The source is en.wikipedia.org, and the access date is October 30, 2023.

 References: